budget-munchies/budget-munchies.github.io/index.md

 Students will be able to search, browse, filter, and post recipes to the site.
 The recipes should at least include full ingredients list, appliance used, a picture of the finished meal, and the directions itself.

-Vendors will be able to post about ingredient avialability and sales.

 # Mockups
 ### Mockup landing page
 This is the original design of our landing page.
 We decided on the color scheme and basic layout.